kcm117/azure-adls-recursiveacl/README.md

 # Possible Future Enhancements:
 - Performance optimizations
-- Add parameters for friendly names or GUIDs to remove the need for storage explorer.
+- Add parameters for AAD friendly names or GUIDs to remove the need for Storage Explorer.

 ## References:
 - SDK Announcement